ShunyaByZero/katas/Mentor_scenarios/Creation_and_Management_of_Mentors.md

   linkedin profile, achievements, contact details and community to join
   - A Platform administrator is assigned the role of a Mentor
   - Mentor also inputs is Capacity details which includes how many Candiates he can work with.
+  - Mentor also inputs his technical skills and proficiency level in each of the skill
   - The above capacity information is used by the Matching enginee